hotsuyuki/huggingface_api_cpp/README.md

   // Natural Language Processing //
   /////////////////////////////////

+  const std::string output_string = hf_inference.textGeneration(
+    {.model = "gpt2"},
+    {.inputs = "The answer to the universe is"}
+  );
+  /*
+  Output:
+  [
+    {
+      "generated_text": "The answer to the universe is one in which we have no choice in the matter in which we live.
+And this is only possible through reason.
+If you are to understand physics, it is only necessary to understand the very nature of the matter in one"
+    }
+  ]
+  */
+}

+  const std::string output_string = hf_inference.tokenClassification(
+    {.model = "dbmdz/bert-large-cased-finetuned-conll03-english"},
+    {
+      .inputs = "My name is Sarah Jessica Parker but you can call me Jessica", .parameters_opt = TokenClassificationArgs::Parameters{
+        .aggregation_strategy_opt = TokenClassificationArgs::Parameters::AggregationStrategy::kSimple
+      }
+    }
+  );
+  /*
+  Output:
+  [
+    {
+      "end": 31,
+      "entity_group": "PER",
+      "score": 0.9991335868835449,
+      "start": 11,
+      "word": "Sarah Jessica Parker"
+    },
+    {
+      "end": 59,
+      "entity_group": "PER",
+      "score": 0.9979913234710693,
+      "start": 52,
+      "word": "Jessica"
+    }
+  ]
+  */

   const std::string output_string = hf_inference.translation(
     {.model = "t5-base"},
     {.inputs = "My name is Wolfgang and I live in Berlin"}